-... the "new" atheists blame virtually all oppression and war on religion

-- ...this is based upon their ignorance and over-simplification of human history and conflict (proving that even people who think of themselves as "smart" see what they want to see) - ...according to the Encyclopedia of Wars by Charles Phillips, of the 1,763 catalogued conflicts throughout history, only 123 were religious in nature (proving that, while religion has caused pain,
+- ...the "new" atheists (Hitchens, Harris, Dawkins, et. al.) blame virtually all oppression and war on religion - ...this is based upon their ignorance and over-simplification of human history and conflict (proving that even people who think of themselves as "smart" suffer from confirmation bias) - ...according to the Encyclopedia of Wars by Charles Phillips, of the 1,763 catalogued conflicts throughout history, only 123 were religious in nature (proving that, while religion has caused pain, suffering, and oppression, other factors have been a more significant contributor to the oppression of humanity) - d.
+Doesn't Christianity share the perspective of communism? - 1) The early church was communal in nature (Acts)

-- d.
-Doesn't Christianity share the perspective of communism? - 1) The early church was in nature (Acts) - sharing in common, was a - they could accept to live in the community, but this was NOT a prerequisite of being a Christian - they could leave the community of their own - Christ was at the of this communalism - 2) Communism does not have Christ at its center. - It is a human made institution - It is, like all forms of government, enforced by law and the threat of force - 3) Christianity loses its moral imperative and when it aligns itself with any political system
+- sharing in common was a choice - they could accept to live in the community, but this was NOT a prerequisite of being a Christian - they could leave the community of their own free will - Christ was at the center of this communalism - 2) Communism does not have Christ at its center. - It is a human made institution - It is, like all forms of government, enforced by law and the threat of force - 3) Christianity loses its moral imperative and authority when it aligns itself with any political system